-Thermal end uses accounted for respectively 70 percent and 44 percent of energy delivered to residential and commercial customers in 2013 (EIA AEO 2015).
-Renewable thermal can replace existing thermal end uses based on fossil fuels and electricity, and thus provide an essential contribution to achieving states climate ambitions.
-Based on the notion that the thermal market is regional rather than state bound, that viable business models can add value, that standardization and harmonization will drive volume and that financing models are central to leverage private capital, a partnership across states has been established.
+Renewable heating and cooling are increasingly seen as opportunities to reduce GHG emissions and at the same time increase energy affordability, reliability and resiliency.
+Heating and cooling nationwide accounted for respectively 65 percent and 24 percent of energy delivered to residential and commercial customers in 2015 (EIA AEO 2017), is predominantly based on fossil fuels and is hence a high-impact area.
+Based on the notion that the thermal market is regional rather than state bound, that viable business models can add value, that standardization and harmonization will drive volume and that financing models are central to leverage private capital, a network of stakeholders across states has been established.

 The RTA is a vehicle for open discussions across RTTs and stakeholders to deliver on high ambitions.

 The RTA takes a capital markets’ approach to cultivating a long-term viable market for RTTs.
 Leveraging private capital is seen as essential to bring the deployment of RTTs to scale.

 The RTA currently has a geographical base in the Northeast parts of Northern America but welcomes stakeholders from all parts of the continent.